JimMcL/Distfor/README.md

 If you do encounter this problem, there may be some simple steps you can take.
 Run with 64-bit R rather than 32-bit R. Try closing other programs which are consuming large amounts of RAM before running these scripts.
-When running on Windows, you may be able to increase the memory limits - look at the R help for `memory.limit`.
+When running on Windows, you may be able to increase the R memory limits - look at the R help for `memory.limit`.
 Searching a site such as [stackoverflow](https://stackoverflow.com/) may provide additional answers (such as [this